 Classroom location: On-line.
 The classroom session will be conducted live, but virtually only.
 Additional information will be provided after registration.

 Thursday beginning at 8:30 a.m.

 (A total of 10 runs will be conducted over 2 days.)

 The field sessions will be held in Parking Lot 3 (same as previous years).
-There will be increased social distancing required and masks may be required on campus.

 Visible Emissions Evaluation Training and Testing Courses are held at CCBC Essex approximately every six months.
 Registration is coordinated through the Community Colleges of Baltimore County.
 To register for this smoke school, call (443) 840-4700.

 Additional Smoke Schools are available at other locations and on a different schedule than listed here.
 An internet search of "Smoke Schools in Maryland" will give you information about other programs in the area.

 Information for Dry Cleaners